rails/jbuilder/README.md

 # or

 json.partial! partial: 'posts/post', collection: @posts, as: :post

+# or

+json.comments @post.comments, partial: 'comment/comment', as: :comment
 ```

 You can explicitly make Jbuilder object return null if you want: